Fighting to expand access to high-quality obesity care

 Ro believes that everyone, for whom GLP-1s are clinically appropriate, deserves access to the medications paired with high-quality, provider-led care that together can help them reach their health goals and live healthier, longer lives.

-What is the compounded formula offered by Ro?
+What are the compounded formulas offered by Ro?

-Ro is offering a compounded formulation with semaglutide base, the same active pharmaceutical ingredient (API) that’s in branded semaglutide.
-Ro is not offering any compounded semaglutide salts.
+Ro is offering two compounded formulations.
+One with semaglutide base, the same active pharmaceutical ingredient (API) that’s in branded semaglutide.
+Another with tirzepatide base, the same active pharmaceutical ingredient (API) that’s in branded tirzepatide.
+Ro is not offering any compounded semaglutide or tirzepatide salts.

-Compounded semaglutide, much like any GLP-1 medication in the Body Program, is available only to patients for whom it is a medically safe and appropriate treatment, as determined by a licensed provider.
+Compounded GLP-1s, much like any GLP-1 medication in the Body membership, are available only to patients for whom it is a medically safe and appropriate treatment, as determined by a licensed provider.

-How does a patient get prescribed compounded semaglutide?
+How does a patient get prescribed a compounded GLP-1?

-Before receiving a prescription, every patient must start by completing a Body Program online visit sharing details of their medical history and goals.
-A Ro-affiliated provider then reviews the online visit information and, if appropriate, orders a metabolic lab test to get additional information about the patient’s metabolic health.
-Next, a Ro-affiliated provider reviews the patient’s lab results in the context of their medical history to determine whether treatment is appropriate.
-If so, then the provider counsels the patient on risks and benefits of either branded semaglutide (Ozempic or Wegovy) or compounded semaglutide.
+Before receiving a prescription, every patient must start by completing a Body membership online visit sharing details of their medical history and goals.
+A Ro-affiliated provider then reviews the online visit information to determine whether treatment is appropriate.
+If more information is needed about a patient's metabolic health, a Ro-affiliated provider orders a metabolic lab test and reviews its results in the context of a patient's medical history before making a treatment decision.
+If treatment is prescribed, the provider counsels the patient on risks and benefits of either branded or compounded medications.

-How does Ro support patients who are prescribed compounded semaglutide?
+How does Ro support patients who are prescribed a compounded GLP-1?

-Every patient who is prescribed a GLP-1 medication, whether compounded or branded medication, receives ongoing care and support through the Body Program.
-This comprehensive program offers patients regular consultations with a licensed provider, ongoing 1-1 coaching from nurses, anytime messaging support, progress and side effect tracking, and an educational curriculum.
+Every patient who is prescribed a GLP-1 medication, whether compounded or branded medication, receives ongoing care and support through the Body membership.
+This comprehensive membership offers patients regular consultations with a licensed provider, ongoing 1-1 coaching from nurses, anytime messaging support, progress and side effect tracking, and an educational curriculum.

 How we’re approaching quality of compounding